-- " Minimise energy consumption: The building orientation has been optimised to maximise the passive benefits of solar heat gains and daylighting.
-In addition, through specification of low U-value fabric and high-performance glazing, energy demand at the proposed Harlequins Centre development has been minimised. - Supply energy efficiently: With the energy demand minimised, high-efficiency items of plant have been specified to ensure that all energy that is required on site is delivered as efficiently as possible.
+- " Minimise energy consumption: In both blocks, energy consumption in use is a key design criteria and the buildings orientation has been optimised to maximise the passive benefits of solar heat gains and daylighting.
+In addition, through specification of low U-value fabric and highperformance glazing, energy demand at the proposed Harlequins Centre development has been minimised. - " Supply energy efficiently: With the energy demand minimised, high-efficiency items of plant have been specified to ensure that all energy that is required on site is delivered as efficiently as possible.
 Gas-fired CHP units shall provide heating and hot water to both blocks, and the electricity generated by the units shall directly offset any electricity consumed by the blocks and their tenants/customers.
 Any supply & extract mechanical ventilation that is required across the blocks shall incorporate heat recovery, and all gas-fired boilers, gas-fired water heaters and air conditioning equipment will have efficiencies in excess of good industry practice.
-LED lighting shall be specified throughout. - " Utilise low and/or zero carbon technologies: In addition to making use of CHP units, Block 2 shall incorporate solar photovoltaic panels to further offset any electricity consumed on site and reduce the carbon emissions associated with the development.
+LED lighting shall be specified throughout. - " Utilise low and/or zero carbon technologies: In addition to making use of CHP units, both blocks shall incorporate solar photovoltaic panels to further offset any electricity consumed on site and reduce the carbon emissions associated with the development.